caraml-dev/merlin/python/sdk/README.md

 # Merlin SDK

-This project contains python library for interacting with Merlin, machine learning model serving component of Gojek MLP.
+This project contains python library for interacting with Merlin, machine learning model serving component of CaraML.
 It provides interface to:

 - Manage ML project resources